Edinburgh Team

 Specialisms

-Psychological Therapy of children, adolescents, adults and older people (anxiety, depression, complex trauma, PTSD, )
+Psychological therapy for children, adolescents, adults, and older people (anxiety, depression, complex trauma, PTSD)

 Main Therapeutic Approaches